-Welcome to Seattle’s Waterfront Park!
+Welcome to Seattle’s new Waterfront Park!

 Waterfront Park is being built by the City of Seattle – 20 acres from Belltown to Pioneer Square that serves as an invitation to reconnect to the water, to the mountains, to our city, and to one another.
 This expansive new park includes playgrounds, public community piers, bike lanes, thousands of native plantings, public bathrooms, and more!
 Friends of Waterfront Park, in deep collaboration with the community, curates diverse cultural programming and events at Waterfront Park.